Mallory24/cae_dataset/README.md

 # Quick Start:
-- Contact me to get already preprocessed files.
+- For flexible usage, please refer to [this link]() to download preprocessed files.
-- If you want to customize the creation process, find the below instruction for your information.
+- For reproducibility and customization, please follow the below instruction.

-# To Reproduce the CAE Dataset Creation Steps:
+# CAE Dataset Creation Steps:
 ## Before Start:
 Get the relevant resources:
 - request **fndata-1.7** from https://framenet.icsi.berkeley.edu/ and save it under the directory **result_verbs/framenet/**.